anishabiswaray/Getting-and-Cleaning-Data-Programming-Assignment/CodeBook.md

 Code Book
 This code book includes information about the source data, the transformations performed after collecting the data and some information about the variables of the resulting data sets.

-Study Design

 The source data was collected from the UCI Machine Learning Repository to complete an assignment for a Coursera course named Getting and Cleaning Data instructed by Jeff Leek.
 The assignment involved working with the data set and producing tidy data representation of the source data.
-Below is a list of the operations done to achieve the outputs.
+Below is a step by step description of the actions involved to produce the final output.

-Downloaded the data set
-Unzipped the data set into my chosen working directory Loaded test and training data sets into data frames Loaded source variable names for test and training data sets Loaded activity labels
-Combined test and training data frames using rbind Paired down the data frames to only include the mean and standard deviation variables Replaced activity IDs with the activity labels for readability Combined the data frames to produce one data frame containing the subjects, measurements and activities Produced "merged_tidy_data.txt" with the combined data frame as the first expected output Created another data set using the data.table library to easily group the tidy data by subject and activity Then applied the mean and standard deviation calculations across the groups Produced "calculated_tidy_data.txt" as the second expected output Please refer to run_analysis.R for implementation details.
+Data set was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzipped into the working directory.
+Test and training data sets were set into data frames.
+Source variable names and activity labels were loaded. rbind was used to merge test and training data frames.
+Data frames were pared down to only the mean and standard deviation variables.
+Activity labels were added for readability
+Data frames were merged to create one data frame that includes subjects, measurements and activities and "merged_tidy_data.text" was produced.
+Tidy data was grouped by subject and activity in another newly created data set and mean and standard deviation was applied across the groups.
+Finally  "calculated_tidy_data.txt" was produced.

 Variables